-Supported by an endowment established in 1981, The Huntington annually offers a Mellon Internship in Conservation.
-The internship, offered in the conservation of either books or works on paper, is for individuals who have a Bachelor’s degree and can demonstrate a commitment to entering a graduate program in conservation.
-The intern will work with the Preservation Department’s Conservators, who will make use of The Huntington’s collections materials in providing instruction.
-Through training in conservation treatment techniques and readings from the conservation literature, the intern will advance their knowledge of the underlying principals of conservation, and the tools and techniques used in the conservation of library/museum collections materials.
-The term of the internship is three months.
-Mellon Interns are encouraged to document their work and make a short presentation to Huntington staff upon completion of their internship term.
+Supported by an endowment established in 1981, The Huntington annually offers a Mellon internship in preservation and conservation.
+The internship, offered in the preservation and conservation of either books and/or works on paper, is for individuals who have a Bachelor’s degree and can demonstrate a commitment to entering a graduate program in conservation.
+The intern will work with the Preservation Department’s conservators on a broad range of activities, advancing the intern’s knowledge of the underlying principles of preservation and conservation of library and museum collections.
+The term of the internship is 10 weeks and begins June 1.
+Mellon Interns are encouraged to document their work and make a short presentation to Huntington preservation staff upon completion of their internship term.
 Stipend amount: U.S. $5,000.

 How to Apply

-Holly Moore, Lloyd E. Cotsen Head of Conservation
+Holly Moore, Lloyd E. Cotsen Head of Preservation and Conservation

 Huntington Library, Art Collections, and Botanical Gardens

 Applications must be received no later than March 15, 2017.